 "It’s horrible that this kind of stuff actually happens," Anthony Petell said.
 "My son was viciously attacked."

-All three dogs have been quarantined at a shelter pending an investigation
+All three dogs have been quarantined at a shelter pending an investigation by animal control officers.
+The dogs’ owners, Lori Rohde and Adam Pollack, both 42, could be fined, police said.

 In 2007, Pollack was charged with multiple felony counts in connection with a domestic assault that allegedly ended when he was attacked by his pit bull.
 It’s unclear if that dog was involved in Monday’s attack.